The Outer Worlds 2: Will Obsidian Change the RPG Game Again?

 Commentary: Platform-performance, compatibility (e.g., Steam Deck, PC), and review timing are big topics.

-If you ask me, The Outer Worlds 2 feels like Obsidian is trying to go from a cult classic to a full-blown mainstream sci-fi RPG contender.
-The switch to a new star system and a different protagonist tells me they want to break free from any narrative restraints and craft something larger in scope—almost like they’re preparing for a universe that could span multiple sequels or spin-offs.
+The Outer Worlds 2, if you ask me, is Obisidan’s attempt to take a cult classic and push it to the level of full-fledged mainstream sci-fi RPG contender.
+[The new star system and new protagonist factor signals to me that they want to break free of most narrative ties and tell a story on a grander scale—kinda like, they're preparing themselves for a universe that can breath across multiple sequels or spin-offs.]

 FAQs About The Outer Worlds 2